myTerminal/emacs-home/README.md

 1. Date and Time
 2. Work-day progress
-3. Pinned files
+3. Favorite files
-4. Pinned functions
+4. Favorite functions

 Set a key-binding to open the configuration menu that displays all configured configurations.